dartmouth-cs98/17f-plan-it/planit_server/README.md

 Returns 400 and an error message if not successful.

 #### Update a trip (PUT)
-The only field that should be updated for a trip is its name.
+At this point, the only field that should be updated for a trip is its name.

 ```
 /api/v1/trips/:id